serversideup/amplitudejs/docs/DOCUMENTATION.md

 <span class="amplitude-duration-minutes" amplitude-single-duration-minutes="true">0</span>:<span class="amplitude-duration-minutes" amplitude-single-duration-seconds="true">00</span>
 ```

 In the example above we use a span tag.
+You could have multiple of the single identifiers if there are multiple places where the song time needs to get updated as the active song plays.
 This could be anything, but since it's text that gets inserted, a span tag works just fine.

 When there are multiple control sets, the attribute for the song index needs to be there instead
 of the attribute for a single set: